SQLCommit/PlayerNotes/README.md

 - **players** - One row per player (name, rating, tags, timestamps)
 - **notes** - Multiple notes per player (text, zone, timestamp), CASCADE delete

-## Server Impact

-PlayerNotes is **entirely client-side** and sends **zero packets** to the server:

-- All data stored in local SQLite database
-- Entity scanning reads from client memory only (no server queries)
-- Party member detection uses client-side memory API
-- No GM commands, no injected packets, no server-side state changes
-- Safe for use on both private servers and retail

-The periodic check interval (default 10s, configurable 5-60s) controls how often the entity array is scanned.
-Higher intervals reduce client CPU usage.
-All checks are memory read loops with no network activity.

 ## Technical Notes

 ### Performance